Skip to main content

 Do a final keyword gap check

 Before submitting, re-read the 'Required' section of the job description and verify each listed skill or qualification appears somewhere in your CV — in a natural sentence, not a raw list.
 Any required item that is missing and that you genuinely possess should be added.
-If a required item is missing because you genuinely don't have it, leave it out — do not fabricate experience.
+If a required item is missing because you genuinely don't have it, leave it out.
+Do not fabricate experience.

 Step 3 in Practice: Before and After